How to Make a Real Social Impact Without Spending Money

 Doing good is something that more and more business owners are concerned with.
 On the one hand, we all need meaning in our lives, a bigger purpose than just making money.
 On the other, we are all too busy keeping our businesses afloat and trying to grow them by making money indeed.

-Using your business, where you invest most of your time, as a tool for social good is practically killing two birds with one stone.
-Through your company’s social engagement you can not only contribute to a greater good but also you feel like you are doing something meaningful with your life.
-Something that actually matters and goes beyond generating revenues.
+Using your business as a tool for social good is highly effective.
+It allows you to create positive change while focusing on where you invest most of your time.
+It’s like killing two birds with one stone.
+Through your company’s social engagement, you can not only contribute to the greater good but also feel like you are doing something meaningful with your life.
+Something that matters and goes beyond generating revenues.

-And I often need to remind them that money is hardly the only resource you can contribute with.
-In fact, if you cannot afford to make consistent donations in a focused manner that ties in with your strategy and business model, you are better off not donating at all as it doesn’t do much good when it’s on a once-off basis.
+And I often need to remind them that money is hardly the only resource you can contribute.
+If you cannot make consistent, focused donations aligned with your strategy and business model, it’s better not to donate at all.
+One-off donations often fail to create a significant or lasting impact.

-If you happen to be in the same situation, why not consider other roads to making a difference?
+If you happen to be in the same situation, why not consider other roads to make a difference?
 The options are endless.
-Think about all the other resources you have at your disposal such as time, knowledge, skills and of course human resource.
+Think about all the other resources you have at your disposal such as time, knowledge, skills, and of course human resources.

 A great idea for example is teaching someone what you know and giving them the skills they will need in life.
 That way you make a direct, sometimes even more meaningful, impact on somebody’s life.

-Apart from not spending money that may or may not effectively impact somebody, investing time and a little bit of effort into the future younger generation has a number of other upsides.
+Apart from not spending money that may or may not effectively impact somebody, investing time and a little bit of effort into the future younger generation has several other upsides.
 Here’s a few:

 Spot a talent

-Undoubtedly, in your work with these young people you will be able to spot their unique talents in different areas that might benefit your organisation too.
-Some will be incredibly creative when it comes to marketing, others may be great with clients and in sales, still others might have excellent leadership skills.
+You will undoubtedly spot unique talents in these young people.
+Their skills may benefit your organization in various ways.
+Some people excel at creative marketing.
+Others thrive in client relationships and sales.
+Some demonstrate outstanding leadership abilities.
 You can help them further develop those skills and why not offer them a job afterwards at what they have already proven to excel?

 Loyalty